Updates12.12.2008Minor corrections and additions.

 01.24.2008Conventional section designations added to the text of the Charter.

-By vote taken September 8, 2007, the charter was amended to increase the number of Trustees to twenty-six, provided that the number of Trustees to be elected upon nomination by the alumni shall be eight, and that the Governor ex-officio and the President during his or her term of service shall continue to be Trustees.In other words, the Board resolved to handle nominations in a certain way, and it voted to amend the Charter to increase the number of Trustees.
+By vote taken September 8, 2007, the charter was amended to increase the number of Trustees to twenty-six, provided that the number of Trustees to be elected upon nomination by the alumni shall be eight, and that the Governor ex-officio and the President during his or her term of service shall continue to be Trustees.In other words, the Board voted to amend the Charter to increase the number of Trustees, and it resolved to alter its rules regarding nominations.
 One presumes it did not amend the Charter to state anything regarding nominations.
 11.29.2007Amendments section refined and recent amendments added.

 01.29.2005This site reformatted and reorganized.

 01.25.2004The state legislature last year granted the Trustees permission to alter the charter.
-The Trustees expanded the board to 22 members, or one more than the number to which the legislature tried and failed to expand the board in 1816.
+The Trustees voted to expand the board from 16 to 22 members, or one more than the number to which the legislature tried and failed to expand the board in 1816.
+The Trustees in fact added two members.

 03.1999This site on line.